grumat/glossy-msp430/README.md

 ## Sub-Projects

 These repository has a VS2019 solution which contains the following sub-projects:

-- **BMP430**: This is the firmware, based on the VisualGDB plugin, but at it's core a gcc ARM compiler.
+- **GDB430**: This is the firmware, based on the VisualGDB plugin, but at it's core a gcc ARM compiler.
 It is planned to develop makefiles, so one have the possibility to compile it in a Unix system.
-- **bmt**: A template library for the STM32 MCU that uses advanced C++ techniques to develop an highly optimized code having the flexibility of a "HAL" environment, but the same performance of a bare metal firmware that has hard- coded direct register access.
+- **bmt**: A template library for the STM32 MCU that uses advanced C++ techniques to develop an highly optimized code having the flexibility of a "HAL" environment, but the same performance of a bare metal firmware that has hard-coded direct register access.
 - **ExtractChipInfo**: a very simple C project to extract the TI zip encoded into a C table.
 This zip contains a set of XML files that forms a MSP430 device information database.
-- **ExtractChipInfo_py**: as the whole XML has too much data to insert into the Flash memory of a 128K MCU, the really critical information is extracted and combined into a set of tricks to pack all information into bit- fields.
+- **ExtractChipInfo_py**: as the whole XML has too much data to insert into the Flash memory of a 128K MCU, the really critical information is extracted and combined into a set of tricks to pack all information into bit-fields.
 This produces a suitable database with the complete family and the firmware is capable to *select* each individual *chip* from the database to obtain all important details.

 ## Hardware Platform